Nelson (cricket)

 A cricket match in progress, showing the III formation of the wicket, with the bails intact at the top.

-Nelson is a piece of cricket slang terminology and superstition.
+Nelson is cricket slang, as well as a superstition, named for Horatio Nelson, 1st Viscount Nelson.

 The name, applied to team or individual scores of 111 or multiples thereof (known as double nelson, triple nelson, etc.) is thought to refer to a wicket.
 Various sources ascribe it to referring to Nelson's three major naval victories (won, won, won), or (incorrectly) to "one eye, one arm and one leg" – Nelson never in fact lost a leg or his eye, although he lost the sight of one eye (see the portrait at right).
 Longtime cricket historian and scorer, Bill "Bearders" Frindall once referred to it online as "one eye, one arm and one etcetera", implying that Nelson's alleged third lost body part was "something else", however this is equally mythical.
 In the 1939 film of Goodbye, Mr Chips a schoolboy refers to Nelson in these terms: "One arm, one eye, one destiny".
 Umpire David Shepherd during a radio interview to mark his retirement explained it as "One arm, one eye and one lump of sugar in his tea."

 It is thought by the superstitious that bad things happen on that score, although an investigation by the magazine The Cricketer in the 1990s found that wickets are no more likely to fall on Nelson and indeed, the score at which most wickets fall is 0 (a duck).
 It may be considered unlucky because the number resembles a wicket without bails (a batsman is out if the bails are knocked off their wicket).

 The New Zealand cricket team Nelson played first-class cricket from 1874 to 1891.
 In both their first and last first-class innings they were dismissed for 111.

 David Shepherd made popular the longstanding practice of raising a leg or legs from the ground on Nelson in an effort to avoid ill fate.
 When crowds noticed this, they would cheer his leg-raising.